Cynic (band): Breakup rumors, new music, and deaths (2015−2021)

-On September 10, 2015, Sean Reinert announced the disbandment of Cynic due to artistic and personal differences.
-Later that day, however, Masvidal claimed that there was no disbandment, and that Reinert did not consult with the other bandmates on the issue.
-He also announced that the band would continue in "one way or another."
+On September 10, 2015, Reinert announced Cynic's disbandment due to artistic and personal differences.
+Later that day, Masvidal claimed that there was no disbandment, and that Reinert did not consult the other bandmates on the issue.
+He announced that the band would continue in "one way or another."
 On September 18, 2015, it was confirmed that Cynic would perform without Reinert, and would recruit Trioscapes drummer Matt Lynch to fulfill a festival commitment, Germany's Euroblast Festival on October 3 as scheduled.

 In 2017, Century Media released Uroboric Forms – The Complete Demo Collection 1988–1991.
 That December, Reinert announced his official split from Cynic, stating: "A settlement has been reached between Paul and...
 I am at peace with the arrangement."

 On January 15, 2018, Cynic digitally released "Humanoid", their first song in four years and their first without Reinert.
 Loudersound listed Cynic on the 4th of July special amongst the Ten Great American Prog Rock Bands'.

 Reinert died on January 24, 2020.
 Hank Shteamer of Rolling Stone magazine wrote a tribute to Reinert shortly after his passing commemorating his contributions to Death and Cynic.
 Malone died on December 9, 2020.
 On September 3, 2021, Paul Masvidal revealed that Malone died by suicide, sharing a new version of "Integral" featuring a bass track recorded by Malone as tribute.

 Ascension Codes and next album (2021−present)

 On September 15, 2021, Cynic announced a new album titled Ascension Codes.
-A track from the album, "Mythical Serpents", was also released.
+A track from the album, "Mythical Serpents", was released.
 The album was released on November 26, 2021.
 It was elected by Metal Hammer as the 3rd best progressive metal album of 2021.
 The song "Mythical Serpents" was elected by Loudwire as the 9th best metal song of 2021.

-On August 1, 2022, it was announced that a remix of Focus had been completed by Masvidal and Warren Riker, with a release date to be determined.
+On August 1, 2022, it was announced that Masvidal and Warren Riker completed a remix of Focus, with a release date to be determined.

 On January 27, 2023, Cynic played their first live show in eight years at the Knitting Factory in Los Angeles.
-The "secret" gig had the band being billed as "Uroboric Forms", with the lineup consisting of Masvidal on vocals and guitar, Max Phelps on death growls and guitar, Brandon Giffin on bass, and Matt Lynch on drums and percussion.
-The performance served as a "warm-up" show before their appearance on the 70000 Tons of Metal cruise.
+The "secret" show had the band billed as "Uroboric Forms", with the lineup consisting of Masvidal on vocals and guitar, Max Phelps on death growls and guitar, Brandon Giffin on bass, and Matt Lynch on drums and percussion.
+The performance was a "warm-up" show before their appearance on the 70000 Tons of Metal cruise.

 In April 2023, it was announced that the new line-up of Cynic had been working on new material for their fifth studio album.

 To celebrate the 30th anniversary of Focus, the album was remixed, remastered and released as ReFocus on June 9, 2023.